ibm-cloud-docs/cis/mtls.md

 ## Configuring mutual TLS
 {: #configure-mtls}

 Mutual TLS is not enabled by default.
-It is an additional service that requires prior authorization and enablement.
+It is an additional service that requires prior authorization and enablement and is enabled per domain.

 To obtain authorization, you must submit an IBM Support case.
 See [Creating support cases](/docs/account?topic=account-open-case)